 Neyers Vineyards, founded in 1992, is located on a short gravel road just off of Sage Canyon Road about a 10 minute drive from the valley floor and Silverado Trail.
 This 30-acre property is surrounded by steep and rugged hillsides covered in forest and other scrub; there are no vineyards planted on site.
 Founders of Neyers Vineyard, Bruce and Barbara Neyers purchased the property in 1999; the buildings on site were constructed soon after their acquisition – long time Napa winemaker Ehren Jordan (founder and co-owner of Failla Vineyards) oversaw the construction and became their first winemaker.
 Ehren met Bruce when both were working at Joseph Phelps Winery (Ehren as a tour guide).
 Prior owners secured several coveted permits (including the winery permit) and a permit to drill a cave into the hillside next to the actual winery.
 There are no current plans to drill a cave, but this certainly could be done in the future.

-Bruce and Barbara have known each other since they first met in the 5th grade in Delaware (both are from Wilmington – same as the owners of Bouchaine Vineyards).
+Bruce and Barbara have known each other since they first met in the 5th grade in Delaware; both are from Wilmington which incidentally is the same city as the owners of Bouchaine Vineyards.
 Bruce joined the ROTC in the late 1960s and was ultimately assigned to a post in South Korea (rather than Vietnam) a remote area close to the DMZ.
 It was in Korea that Bruce was introduced to French wine by one of the officers.
 Family was not supposed to join the military men but after talking to her father, an Air Force General, Barbara decided to go to South Korea anyways.
 She and Bruce lived in South Korea for about a year before Bruce was transferred to San Francisco (the Presidio).
-He soon left the army and has since spent a career in the wine industry – working at Joseph Phelps Winery for 17 years where he became their general manager and later the first national sales manager for Berkeley importer Kermit Lynch (while this company is still in business in Berkeley, Bruce is now retired from Kermit Lynch).
+He soon left the army and has since spent a career in the wine industry – working at Joseph Phelps Winery for 17 years where he became their general manager and later the first national sales manager for Berkeley importer Kermit Lynch.
+While this company is still in business in Berkeley, Bruce is now retired from Kermit Lynch.
+It was while working at Kermit Lynch that he developed an appreciation for Syrah – the company sold bottlings from some of the greatest Syrah producers in Europe.
+And he furthered his knowledge about how to properly produce Syrah including best terroir and cellar practices from visits to Syrah producers in France.

 Both Bruce and Barbara worked harvest from 1972-1974 at Mayacamas Winery located high up in Napa’s Mt.
 Veeder sub-appellation.
-The Neyers had initially met Bob Travers, the owner of Mayacamas Winery at the time through a wine importing company Bruce was working for in San Francisco (Connoisseur Imports).
+The Neyers had initially met Bob Travers, the owner of Mayacamas Winery at the time through Connoisseur Imports, a wine importing company Bruce was working for in San Francisco.
+Travers was hand selling vintages of Mayacamas wine at the time.
 Travers purchased Mayacamas Winery in 1968 and sold it in 2013.
 And in the 1970s Bruce taught several short courses on wine sponsored by Napa Valley College.

-Barbara, who we met with during our first visit to Neyers remembers one of those first harvests as being one of the rainiest seasons on record in Napa.
+Barbara, who we met with during our first visit to Neyers remembers 1972 as being one of the rainiest seasons on record in Napa Valley.
 Certainly not ideal conditions when trying to harvest grapes with mold issues, but it made for a memorable vintage.
-In general, vintages in Napa are fairly consistent; we wish they were all like the even-keeled vintage of 2023.
+Bruce told us the two most challenging vintages in his 50+ harvests in Napa Valley were in 1972 and 1989.
+In general, vintages in Napa Valley are fairly consistent with some vintage variation; we wish they were all like the even-keeled vintage of 2023.
 However, a difficult year with the weather being a detrimental factor in some sense was a good way to begin one’s wine making career as subsequent harvests would be less challenging.
 In 2022 Neyers celebrated their 30th harvest and the 50th harvest for both Bruce and Barbara.

 Barbara later became a chef and was manager at the acclaimed Chez Panisse Restaurant in Berkeley where she worked for 20 years.